cucumber/docs/content/cucumber/step-definitions.md

 {{% /block %}}

-Suggested snippets will use your own [parameter types](/cucumber/cucumber-expressions#parameter-types) if they match part of your step.
+Suggested snippets will use your own [parameter types](/cucumber/cucumber-expressions#parameter-types) if they match parts of your undefined step.
 If a [color](/cucumber/cucumber-expressions#custom-parameter-types) parameter type exists, Cucumber would use that in the suggested expression:

 {{% block "java" %}}